Barton-le-Street: Geography

 The village lies 5.5 mi west of Malton on the B1257 between Appleton-le-Street to the east and Slingsby to the west.
 The area is made of undulating hills on limestone bedrock covered by clay.
 It is surrounding by farmland, mostly for crop growing.
 The village used to have a station on the Thirsk and Malton Line used to pass through the village and the Old Station buildings, now the Village Hall, can be found on the north side on the road to Butterwick.
 The village is served by the Malton to Helmsley bus service.

 Education

 There is no longer a school in the village and the nearest Primary education is to be found at Amotherby Community Primary School or Slinsgby Community Primary School.
 Secondary education is provided at Malton School.

 Religion

-The present church of St Michael and All Angels was re-built in 1871 on the same site of the previous Norman church believed to have been built around 1160.
+St Michael's Church, Barton-le-Street was re-built in 1871 on the same site of the previous Norman church believed to have been built around 1160.